bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-multiple-workflows.md

    ![](/img/access-token-select-secret-variable.png)

 And you are done!
 Once you trigger the `Trigger` workflow, the **Bitrise Start Build** Step of the Workflow will trigger two more builds running simultaneously.
 If those two builds are successful, the **Bitrise Wait for Build** Step lets the first build finish.
 A single status report is sent to the git hosting provider, regardless whether the build is successful or not.

+{% include message_box.html type="note" title="Bitrise Build Step on the CI" content="Since the **Bitrise Build Start** Step heavily relies on the parameters of the currently running build (for example, the app slug, build slug and the build number) to call the [build API](https://api-docs.bitrise.io/#/builds), you cannot use the **Bitrise Build Start** Step locally."%}

 {% include banner.html banner_text="Set up trigger to start parallel builds" url="https://app.bitrise.io/dashboard/builds" button_text="Go to your app" %}